 The beneficiaries of our programmes deserve evidence-based interventions that bring real change to their lives.
 That is what we are determined to deliver.

-The IRC also works in 29 cities in the United States, helping newly arrived refugees adjust to life in America and make a contribution to their new country.
+The IRC also works in more than 20 cities in the United States, helping newly arrived refugees adjust to life in America and make a contribution to their new country.

 To meet the needs and aspirations of those we serve, we will lead the reform of the humanitarian aid sector by: